AlecKap/flash_cards/README.md

 ##  Flash Cards

-This is the starter repository for the [Flash Cards](http://backend.turing.io/module1/projects/flashcards) project.
+To play this trivia game, run the command `ruby flashcards_runner.rb` in the terminal.
+Enjoy!